Yelp/detect-secrets/docs/scan.md

 ### Baseline file

-This file contains a list of current and verified secrets along with scanning settings.
-After it is generated or updated, it should be [audited](./audit.md).
+This file contains the output of a scan.
+This includes a list of detected secrets, plugins used during scanning and their settings, and line & file exclusion info.
+After the baseline file generated or updated via the `scan` command, it should be [audited](./audit.md).
 For simplicity's sake, we'll focus on scanning in this document.

+#### Notable fields

-You'll find `results` object which contains files as well as potential secrets detected within them, for example:
+You'll find a **`results`** object which contains lists of detected tokens under the names of files they were detected in, for example:

 ```json
   "results": {